BrendanC11/osticket-postinstall/README.md

 </p>

 <p>
-We will establish a new team after configuring a new department.
-Teams give you the ability to assemble agents from several departments; for example, you may assemble an A team of the best technicians from a given department.
-You could, for instance, design a support topic that pertains to a product you make and assign it to a group of agents who are experts in that product.
-Go to Agents -> Teams to form a team.
-In this example, a Level II support team will be created as a Level I support team has already been set up by default.
+Once a new department has been configured, it is possible to establish a new team.
+Teams enable the assembly of agents from multiple departments.
+For instance, one could assemble an "A" team comprising the best technicians from a specific department.
+Furthermore, support topics can be assigned to a group of agents with relevant expertise in a particular product.
+To create a team, navigate to Agents -> Teams.
+In this particular case, a Level II support team will be formed, as a default Level I support team has already been established.
 </p>

 <p>